nico-dangelo/nico-dangelo/content/post/2023-06-21-some-thoughts-on-science-communication-in-the-fediverse/index.md

 ---
-title: On Science Communication in the Fediverse
+title: On The Uncertain Future of Science Communication in the Fediverse
 author: Nico D'Angelo
-date: '2023-06-21'
+date: '2023-06-22'
-slug: on-science-communication-in-the-fediverse
+slug: on-the-uncertain-future-of-science-communication-in-the-fediverse
 draft: TRUE
 categories: ["scicomm"]
 tags: ["Mastodon"]